Updated: Jun 18

 3. Check the weather forecast

-4. 1 litre of water (if you are doing Reverse Trans, bring 2 litters of water)
+4. 1 litre of water (if you are doing Reverse Trans, bring 2 litres of water)

 5. Mosquito Repellent